 Tips for Writing Your Book

 You have secured your first book contract.
-Now, it’s time to start writing.
+Now, it’s time to start writing your book.
 Keep these tips in mind.

-1. Agree on a sensible chapter(s) submission schedule/deadlines with your editor(s).
+1. Agree on a sensible chapter(s) submission schedule/deadlines with your editor(s) and your publisher.

 2. Follow the chapter outline(s) you provided in your proposal.